MonoxideFlames/Regex/README.md

     matches the sequences determined by **ab\*** or **a\*b**.
 A real world example would be **me(t|d)al**, which matches 'metal' or 'medal'.

-*This is only a basic regex specification, but it is extended to specify custom character sets*
+*So far we have only covered a basic regex specification, but the specification is extended to specify custom character sets*

 # Character Set mode:
 **This is enclosed between a '\[' and '\]'**